Jfeldman34/AF3Complex/examples/example.md

 Then, choose one of the example input jsons to be the input json for AF3Complex, which should be reflected in your run_example.sh, and then run run_example.sh to verify proper model installation and see the AF3Complex pipeline in action.

+The generated models can be compared to their ground truth template models, which are included in the folder entitled 'templates'.